maddataanalyst/Graph_MAGIC_Conv/README.md

 > Silva, Í. D. G., Correia, L. H. A., & Maziero, E. G. (2023, May).
 Graph Neural Networks Applied to Money Laundering Detection in Intelligent Information Systems.
 In Proceedings of the XIX Brazilian Symposium on Information Systems (pp. 252-259).

 The authors of this study developed a set of highly imbalanced synthetic datasets that simulate real-world transactions.
 The proposed model was tested using these datasets.
-The original implementation is accessible via the GitHub repository.
+The original implementation is accessible via the [the official GitLab repository](https://gitlab.com/italodellagarza/SBSITests).

 This project employs the same datasets, train/test splits, and evaluation metrics to ensure the comparability of results and to rigorously evaluate the newly proposed model.